High Protein Breakfast Burrito: Easy, Healthy, and Satisfying Morning Fuel

 By making a few smart choices, you can build a high protein breakfast burrito that’s not only delicious, but also keeps you satisfied and energized all morning long.

-Step-by-Step Recipe—How to Build Your Ultimate High Protein Breakfast Burrito
+Step-by-Step Recipe—How to Build Your Ultimate High Protein Breakfast Burritos

 Classic Recipe with Ingredient Options for 30g, 40g, or More Protein